Pre-Major Foundation (26 credits)

 Full course description for Criminology and Public Policy

-Examines a range of moral dilemmas which criminal justice practitioners are likely to face in their duties.
-Using both moral theory and detailed case examples, students learn to apply moral principles and concepts to a given situation, recognize the relevance of moral principles and concepts, and apply their individual moral philosophy to resolving these situations in a satisfactory manner.
+Examines a range of moral dilemmas criminal justice practitioners are likely to face in their careers.
+Using both moral theory and detailed case examples, students learn to apply moral principles and concepts to a given situation, recognize the relevance of moral principles and concepts, and apply their individual moral philosophy and ethical principles to resolve these situations in a satisfactory manner.
 This course meets corresponding learning objectives of the Minnesota Board of Peace Officer Standards and Training.

 Full course description for Ethics and Professionalism in Criminal Justice